adrianmuxworthy/ThellierCoolPy/README.md

 Second, these can be  installed via (just cut and paste):

-pip install numpy numba scipy ipywidgets ipyfileschooser codecs random2 regex tk
+1. pip install numpy numba scipy ipywidgets ipyfileschooser codecs random2 regex tk

-pip install -U matplotlib
+2. pip install -U matplotlib

 Depending on your OS, codecs maybe installed as default.

-**To use the program**

-For both Colab and Jupyter, click on each following the instructions above each cell.
+Open ThellierCoolPy_jupyter.ipynb.
+Click on each following the instructions above each cell.
 The model uses a full-wdith half maxmiumm method to extrapolate the FORC distribtion to SF = 0, as outlined in Muxworthy and Heslop (2011).
 When a noisy FORC diagram is used, anomalous FWHM can be produced and these values can be removed.

-The cooling-rate corrected Thellier files are saved as original_file_name_U.tdt in the same folder.
+The cooling-rate corrected Thellier files are saved as original_file_name_U.tdt in the same folder as the original data.